The Aboriginal Child & Youth Wellness Program

 How to Access Services:

-If a parent or caregiver has concerns about a child’s development and wishes to seek Aboriginal specific services please contact the ASCD program.
+If a parent or caregiver has concerns about a child’s development and wishes to seek Indigenous specific services please contact the ASCD program.

 Parents may self-refer or referrals may come from community professionals.
 Families participate on a voluntary basis.